AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        New_Line;
     end Greet;

-The first peculiarity that we can see in the above example is that we specify the indexing type of the array, not its size.
-Here we declared an ``Index`` type ranging from ``1`` to ``5`` so the array will have 5 elements - that is, bounds are inclusive.
+The first point to note is that we specify the index type for the array, rather than its size.
+Here we declared an integer type named :ada:`Index` ranging from :ada:`1` to :ada:`5`, so each array instance will have 5 elements, with the initial element at index 1 and the last element at index 5.

-This feature is pretty unique to Ada, and has interesting repercussions: You can use any discrete type to index an array, including `Enum types <TODOLINKENUMTYPES>`_.
+Although this example used an integer type for the index, Ada is more general: any discrete type is permitted to index an array, including `Enum types <TODOLINKENUMTYPES>`_.
 We will soon see what that means.

-The second thing that we might notice is that querying an element of the array at a given syntax uses the same syntax as the subprogram calls syntax, that is the array followed by the index in parens.
+Another point to note is that querying an element of the array at a given index uses the same syntax as for function calls: that is, the array object followed by the index in parentheses.

-What this means is that, in Ada, when you see an expression such as ``A (B)``, whether it is a function call or an array subscript depends on what ``A`` designates.
+Thus when you see an expression such as :ada:`A (B)`, whether it is a function call or an array subscript depends on what :ada:`A` refers to.

-Finally, the last thing of notice is how we initialize the array, with the ``(2, 3, 5, 7, 11)`` expression.
-This expression is called an aggregate in Ada, and is a literal expression for an array, the same way that ``3`` is a literal expression for an integer.
-The notation is very powerful and has many subtleties that we will gradually introduce.
-You can also have a detailed overview of the `notation of aggregate types <TODODETAILEDAGGREGATESADVANCED>`_.
+Finally, notice how we initialize the array with the :ada:`(2, 3, 5, 7, 11)`
+expression.
+This is another kind of aggregate in Ada, and is in a sense a literal expression for an array, in the same way that :ada:`3` is a literal expression for an integer.
+The notation is very powerful, with a number of properties that we will introduce later.
+A detailed overview appears in the `notation of aggregate types <TODODETAILEDAGGREGATESADVANCED>`_.

+Unrelated to arrays, the example also illustrated two procedures from Ada.Text_IO:

+*  :ada:`Put`, which displays a string without a terminating end of line

+*  :ada:`New_Line`, which outputs an end of line

-Let's now delve into what it means exactly to be able to use any discrete type to index into the array.
+Let's now delve into what it means to be able to use any discrete type to index into the array.

 .. admonition:: In other languages

-    Ada arrays have by-value semantics, which means that when you pass one, in terms of semantics you pass the whole array, not just a handle to it, unlike in a language like Python or Java.
-It also means that unlike in C or C++, arrays are not naked pointers in disguise.
+    Semantically, an array object in Ada is the entire data structure, and not simply a handle or pointer.
+Unlike C and C++, there is no implicit equivalence between an array and a pointer to its initial element.

 .. code-block:: ada
     :class: ada-run

     with Ada.Text_IO; use Ada.Text_IO;

-    procedure Greet is
+    procedure Array_Bounds_Example is
        type My_Int is range 0 ..
 1000;
        type Index is range 11 ..
 15;
        --                  ^ Low bound can be any value